SPECIALIZED AND PREFERENTIAL ASSESSMENT PROGRAMS

 - Individuals 65 Years of Age and Older May Claim a $4,000 Exemption

 Individuals 65 years of age or over may claim a $4,000 exemption from all state and county ad valorem taxes if the income of that person and his spouse does not exceed $10,000 for the prior year.
 Income from retirement sources, pensions, and disability income is excluded up to the maximum amount allowed to be paid to an individual and his spouse under the federal Social Security Act.
 The social security maximum benefit for 2005 is $46,536.
-The owner must notify the tax assessors office if for any reason they no longer meet the requirements for this exemption.
+The owner must notify the Assessors Office if for any reason they no longer meet the requirements for this exemption.
 (O.C.G.A.
 48-5-47)

 - Individuals 62 Years of Age and Older May Claim an Individuals 62 years of age or over that are residents of each independent school district may claim an additional exemption from all ad valorem taxes for educational purposes and to retire school bond indebtedness if the income of that person and his spouse does not exceed $10,000 for the prior year.
 Income from retirement sources, pensions, and disability income is excluded up to the maximum amount allowed to be paid to an individual and his spouse under the federal Social Security Act.
 The social security maximum benefit for 2005 is $46,536.
-The owner must notify the tax assessors office if for any reason they no longer meet the requirements for this exemption.
+The owner must notify the Assessors Office if for any reason they no longer meet the requirements for this exemption.
 This exemption may not exceed $10,000 of the homestead's assessed value.
 (O.C.G.A.
 48-5-52)

 - Floating Inflation-Proof Exemption